lumicks/pylake/docs/theory/force_calibration/force_calibration.rst

 - The dynamic viscosity :math:`\eta` in Pascal seconds.
 - The distance to the surface :math:`h` in microns.

-This viscosity in turn depends strongly on the local temperature around the bead, which is typically poorly known.
+This viscosity in turn depends strongly on the local temperature around the bead, which depends on several physical parameters (e.g. the power of the trapping laser, the buffer medium, the bead size and material) and is typically poorly known.

 During active calibration, the trap or nanostage is oscillated sinusoidally.
 These oscillations result in a driving peak in the force spectrum.